Seeking new challenges

 In your network, you (or someone else) may have an acquaintance, colleague, recruiter, consultant, company broker, someone in the 'catapult'/accelerator/incubator environment or in the PE business I may approach, if only for a chat.
 Hopefully someone who could provide further leads.

 The options are infinite and any lead, advice or referral is highly appreciated.

 The below subjects area are indicative, not exhaustive.

 In addition to what you can read about my background – I dare say there are a few key words that differentiates from the many:

 Strong business acumen and perspective

-Broad international HR strategic and operational experience, focusing on HR essentials
+Broad international HR commercial (strategic & operational) experience, focusing on HR essentials

 Broad experience from organisational, leadership and competence development